dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 The logistics term "distribution" is often referred to as "consumption" or "issues" but means the same data.

-**Definition**: total quantity of each item distributed from the (central) pharmacy at the health care facility to the respective wards and services in the health care facility.
+**Definition**: total quantity of each item distributed from the (central) pharmacy at the healthcare facility to the respective wards and services in the healthcare facility.
 Depending on their procedures, out-patient-departments, community health workers, inpatients wards, laboratories, operating theatres etc. may be supplied daily, weekly, monthly and/or on request.
 For various reasons, the return of goods back to the (central) pharmacy should be avoided but if necessary this should be recorded as "negative" distributions.
 **Reporting period**: monthly aggragations are recommended except for real-time systems where daily as well as monthly aggregations automated by the system are recommended.
 **Calculation**: total stock distributions for each item are calculated by adding up the quantities distributed to all of the services and wards during the respective reporting period.
 **Short Interpretation**: stock distributions (which correspond to customer demand) lie at the origin of any supply chain (demand chain) and are not related to any other logistics data.
 Instead, the interpretation of quantities ordered and used by the respective services and wards depends on the number of patients, their medical condition, duration of treatment etc. and needs to be assessed by health professionals.
 The only logistical consideration is that items which have no demand at all for several months should be discussed with health staff for confirming the need for continuing to stock them as they are likely to expire before being used.